 Preparing for breastfeeding

-- Go to breastfeeding classes in pregnancy (ask at your hospital or call your local Australian Breastfeeding Association on 1800 686 268).
+- Go to breastfeeding classes in pregnancy.
+You might be able to do classes at your hospital or with your local Australian Breastfeeding Association (ABA) group.

 - Read up on breastfeeding techniques and breastfeeding positions.

 - Talk to other new mothers who are breastfeeding.